Chris Amini: Biography

-Born in Port Moresby to Charles and Kune Amini in 1984, Chris Amini first played for Papua New Guinea at Under-19 level in the 2002 Under-19 World Cup in New Zealand and the same tournament in Bangladesh in 2004.
+Born in Port Moresby to Charles and Kune Amini in 1984, Amini first played for Papua New Guinea at Under-19 level in the 2002 Under-19 World Cup in New Zealand and the same tournament in Bangladesh in 2004.

 Whilst he had previously played for a combined East Asia Pacific team in the Australian National Country Cricket Championships in 2004 and 2005, his debut for the senior Papua New Guinea team came when he played in the repêchage tournament of the 2005 ICC Trophy.
 Papua New Guinea won the tournament after beating Fiji in the final.
 This qualified them for the 2005 ICC Trophy in Ireland in which Amini played, making his List A debut.

 He most recently represented his country at Division Three of the World Cricket League in Darwin in 2007 and has since played for an East Asia-Pacific Emerging Players team in Australia.

 He made his One Day International debut for Papua New Guinea on 8 November 2014 against Hong Kong in Australia.

 Family

 Chris Amini comes from a cricketing family.
 His father and grandfather both captained Papua New Guinea whilst his mother and aunt have played for the Papua New Guinea women's team.
-Two of his brothers have played for the Papua New Guinea Under-19s team.
+Two of his brothers have also played for the Papua New Guinea Under-19s team.